Consensys/doc.tessera/docs/HowTo/Configure/Keys.md

 The private key must be password-protected using Argon2.

-The corresponding encrypted data is provided in the `config` json object.
+The corresponding encrypted data is provided in the `config` JSON object.

-=== "v0.10.2 onwards"
+=== "v0.10.2 and later"

     ```json
     "keys": {